Gather Around Me Children

 According to its title, David wrote Psalm 34 during the time he was fleeing from Saul.
 He sought refuge in Gath and, to protect himself, faked insanity.
 Eventually, he left there and went to the cave of Adullam, where his family and 400 loyalists joined him (1 Sam.
 21:10-15, 22:1-5).

 In Psalm 34:11, David says, “Come, you children, listen to me; I will teach you the fear of the Lord.”
-In the previous verses, he has been encouraging the readers but now turns to instruction.
+In the previous verses, he has encouraged the readers but now turns to instruction.
 He has pointed out how he has experienced many good things from God and now explains that it is necessary to fear Him to receive these things.

 He says, “Come you, children.”
-The term “children” can be used in the sense of students, regardless of their age (Pb.
+The term “children” can be used in the sense of students, regardless of age (Pb.
 1:8, Jn.
 13:33).
 However, perhaps the term is used here in its usual sense.
 He addresses young people, possibly some among those who had joined him or even those who may later read his instructions.

 He writes, “I will teach you the fear of the Lord.”
 By “fear,” he means reverence, awe, and respect toward God.
 This phrase shows us that we must teach the concept of fearing God — it is learned and does not just come naturally.
 Today, a new Christian most likely will have some understanding of this concept, but teaching on this subject must continue (Mt.
 28:18-20).

 The verses that follow teach that fearing God is not just an academic matter, but we must carry it out.
 We show that we fear God by our actions.
 It is not merely learned but lived, manifesting itself in practical ways.
 Also, what ensues is not an all-inclusive definition of what it means to fear God but a representative sample.
-He is saying, “Gather round me, children, and I will show you what it takes to fear God.”
+He says, “Gather round me, children, and I will show you what it takes to fear God.”
 David is asking for their attention, and now he will instruct.
 In verses 13-14, the Psalmist teaches, “Keep your tongue from evil, and your lips from speaking deceit.
 Depart from evil and do good; seek peace and pursue it.”
 David tells those gathered around him to:

 1. Keep your tongue from evil and your lips from deceit (14a).
 In a broad sense, people should keep their tongues from evil.
 A specific example of not doing this would be speaking deceit, i.e., lying.